 The Health Insurance Portability and Accountability Act (HIPAA) was passed in 1996 to:

-- Protect patients’ confidential health information
+- Protect patients’ confidential health information;

-- Allow American workers and their families to continue or transfer their health insurance coverage when they change jobs
+- Allow American workers and their families to continue or transfer their health insurance coverage when they change jobs;

-- Reduce healthcare fraud and abuse
+- Reduce healthcare fraud and abuse; and

-- Create an industry-wide standard for healthcare billing and other processes
+- Create an industry-wide standard for healthcare billing and other processes.

 HIPAA’s Privacy Rule creates national standards to protect patients’ individually identifiable health information, which it refers to as protected health information (PHI).
 PHI is any information that relates to: